creativescala/creative-scala/src/raw/sequences/paths.md

 ![A curvy triangle, square, and polygon, defined using paths.](./src/pages/sequences/curved-polygons.png){#fig:sequences:curved-polygons}

 <div class="solution">
 The core of the exercise is to replace the `LineTo` expressions with `BezierCurveTo`.
 We can abstract curve creation into a method that takes the starting angle and the angle increment, and constructs control points at predetermined points along the rotation.
 This is what we did in the method `curve` below, and it gives us consistent looking curves without having to manually repeat the calculations each time.
-Making this abstraction also makes it easier to play around with different control points to create different shapes.
+Making this abstraction also makes it easier to play around with different control points to create different outcomes.

 ```tut:book
 import doodle.core.Point._